Teradata/jupyter-demos/README.md

 [SQL Version](./Getting_Started/Data_Loading/Data_Loading_SQL.ipynb)

 #### Query Service REST API
-Demonstration of using REST API calls to Vantage which is useful for web or mobile applications to access and maintain data.<br>
+Demonstration of using REST API calls to Teradata which is useful for web or mobile applications to access and maintain data.<br>
 [Python Version](./UseCases/Query_Service/Query_Service.ipynb)

 #### Using ClearScape Analytics with openAI